Fatal Fury: City of the Wolves

 BOTTOM LINE

-I was happy and (not)surprised to see Fatal Fury / Garou return as a standalone game, following most recent SNK 2.5D fighters such as Samurai Shodown, SNK Heroines, and of course KOF14 and KOF15.
+I was happy and (not)surprised to see Fatal Fury / Garou finally return as a standalone game, following SNK's most recent 2.5D fighters like Samurai Shodown, SNK Heroines, and of course KOF14 and KOF15.
 Fatal Fury is an iconic arcade-born fighting game franchise that deserves a comeback all out on its own, for sure!

 The absurd (and impressive) quantity of system mechanics are immediately intriguing to a seasoned gray-haired fighting game player such as myself... but I could also see how this game's mechanics could easily be confusing, intimidating, and ultimately frustrating for new / casual type fighting game players.
 That said, the Open Beta's Tutorial mode was a bit last-gen-feeling and clunky... honestly not one of the better modern fighting game tutorial modes I've played.
 (Countdown timers are a terrible way to practice parrying, for one.)